a black typewriter on a blue ground with text "2023 writing awards" and the logos for Wyndham City Council and Arts Assist

 4. Announcement of Winners

 4.1.
 Winners will be announced at the Wyndham Writing Awards Event.
-Event details, including the date and location will be published on Council’s website and an email invitation sent to shortlisted entrants by 29 September 2023.
-Entrants acknowledge that the Awards Event may be held online if cannot be held in person.
+An event invitation including the date and location will be emailed to shortlisted entrants by 29 September 2025.
+Entrants acknowledge that the Awards Event may be held online if it cannot be held in person.

 4.2.
 Winners and shortlisted entrants’ names will subsequently be published on Council’s website and social media pages.
 Winners and shortlisted entrants consent to the publication of their names on Council’s website and social media pages.